BenjaminTuckerInstitute/Liberty/1/13/liberty.md

+> "For always in thine eyes, O Liberty!
+>
+> Shines that high light whereby the world is saved;
+>
+> And though thou slay us, we will trust in thee,"

 ## On Picket Duty.

 George Chainey’s "Infidel Pulpit" now comes to us under the title, "This World."
 It presents a very handsome appearance, and we are glad to hear that it is achieving an abundant success.